Up to 60% off sofas & mattresses — limited‑time deals.

 Is the Big Easy too deep for shorter users?

-It can be—especially for upright sitting.
-In our use, shorter sitters were happiest with a lumbar pillow and a slightly angled posture rather than sitting perfectly feet-forward.
+Sometimes—especially for upright sitting.
+In our testing, shorter sitters did better with a lumbar pillow and a slightly angled posture than with a straight, feet-forward sit.

 Which sofa felt best for all-day posture and mixed use?

 Beckett.
-It handled upright laptop time and relaxed TV watching without as much “pillow management” to stay comfortable.
+It handled upright laptop time and relaxed TV watching with the least pillow adjustment.

 Do casters on the Theodore help or hurt in daily life?